Pediatric Palliative Care

 Hospice & Community Care has been caring for children and teens since 1980.
 Care is available at any stage, whether the illness is curable, chronic or life-threatening, and can be provided across all care settings whether at home, the hospital or at Hospice & Community Care’s Bob Fryer & Family Inpatient Center.

-Hospice & Community Care’s Sunflower Program focuses on providing:
+Hospice & Community Care’s Sunflower Supportive Care focuses on providing: